REggar/MoviesCompose/README.md

 # Movies Compose
 A simple application that retrieves and displays a list of movies.
-Using Clean Arhcitecture MVI with a Jetpack Compose-based view layer (**Jetpack Compose is not ready for production yet, this was created as an experiment and for personal development.**)
+Using Clean Architecture MVI with a Jetpack Compose-based view layer (**Jetpack Compose is not ready for production yet, this was created as an experiment and for personal development.**)